 UPDATED on February 26, 2016 with a new table (Image #3)

 If you plan to install exterior rigid foam on the walls of your house, how thick should the foam be?
-Although the GBA Web site has addressed this question several times in our Q&A column and various blogs, the question continues to perplex readers.
+Although GBA site has addressed this question several times in our Q&A forum and various posts, the question continues to perplex readers.
 New questions along these lines come our way regularly.

 The last time I answered the question was at the end of a long, very technical blog.
 In this blog, I’ll cut to the chase.